angelo-wf/LakeSnes/README.md

 ### Linux

 - Make sure clang (or gcc) and make are available
-- Get SDL2-dev via your package manager (Ubuntu/Debian: `sudo apt install libsdl2-dev`)
+- Get SDL2-dev via the package manager (Ubuntu/Debian: `sudo apt install libsdl2-dev`)
 - Run `make` (or `make CC=gcc` to use gcc)

 This build depends on SDL2 being installed.

 ### Windows

-NOTE: Only tested with Msys2 and clang, but gcc should work as well, and using other environments (Cygwin, Mingw, etc) might also be possible.
+NOTE: Only tested with Msys2 and clang, but gcc should work as well, and using other environments (Cygwin, Mingw, etc) or Visual Studio might also be possible.

 - Install [Msys2](https://www.msys2.org)
 - Open a `clang64` environment (and run `pacman -Suy`)
 - Install clang and make: `pacman -S mingw-w64-clang-x86_64-clang mingw-w64-clang-x86_64-make`
 - Install SDL2: `pacman -S mingw-w64-clang-x86_64-SDL2`
-- Navigate to where this repo was cloned (`cd /c/Users/...`)
+- Navigate to this repo's directory (`cd /c/Users/...`)
-- Run `mingw32-make`
+- Run `mingw32-make lakesnes.exe` (or `mingw32-make` to build iconless exe)
 - Download the latest SDL2 build (the `...-win32-x64.zip`) from the [SDL2 Releases](https://github.com/libsdl-org/SDL/releases)
 - Copy `SDL2.dll` from it into this repo's directory (next to the build `lakesnes.exe`)